 10. The location of the Notice in The Gazette shall be at the discretion of the Publisher.
 For the avoidance of doubt, the Notice shall be published in the house style of The Gazette.

-11. The Notice Placer warrants:
+11. The Notice Placer warrants and undertakes to the Publisher:

 (ii) the Notice is true and accurate in all respects and does not mislead or contain potentially fraudulent information;